 Missing the baby already, having a good cry

-So the outpouring of tears, the immense grieving of being away from my beautiful (OK, I'll say it, "The most beautiful baby on the entire planet that ever was or ever will be") grandson.
-Somehow, I believe our magical genes prepared us to love THAT little being, so that we can adore them, manage to feed, change, bath, play with, cuttle and laugh with them.
+So the outpouring of tears, the immense grieving of being away from my beautiful (OK, I'll say it, "the most beautiful baby on the entire planet that ever was or ever will be") grandson.
+Somehow, I believe our magical genes prepared us to love THAT little being so that we can adore them enough to manage to feed, change, bathe, play with, cuddle, and laugh with them.

-Another element is feeling (really root body feel) my passed away relatives, particularly my mom Mackey and my dad Papa.
-Their genes are passing on.
-The circuits they wired into me are passing along not only to my children but to my grandchild (looks like two more to come), so their most fundamental wires of who they were become who the new little beings learn to become.
+Another element is feeling (really root-body feeling) my passed-away relatives, particularly my mom Mackey and my dad Papa.
+Their genes are being passed on.
+The circuits they wired into me are passing along not only to my children but to my grandchild (and it looks like two more to come), so their most fundamental wires of who my parents were have now become part of who this new little being is.
 Not the specifics, just the most fundamental expectations about what life is, who we are, and what we have come to earth to do.

 Sadness begins to transform into joy

 The gritty tears have led me to my brain's resiliency pathway, and now I've spiraled up through tender sadness and more, and right now?
 Right now I am still fragile.
 I'm going to be fragile for as long as I need to be fragile, and I trust if I stay on my resiliency pathway, feeling my feelings and the process, then I will come out the other side in an emotional state that is right for me.